Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

-\textbf{Multi-step Predecessor Dyna} uses a predecessor model with multi-step TD updates.
+\textbf{Multi-Step Predecessor Dyna} uses a predecessor model with multi-step updates.
 A tuple is sampled from the queue $P$, consisting of a reverse trajectory just like One-Step Predecessor Dyna.
 Then, a state $\hat{s}_{t-n-1}$ and reward $\hat{r}_{t-n-1}$ for action $\hat{a}_{t-n-1}$ are generated.
-The agent then updates with
+The agent updates at pair $(\hat{s}_{t-n-1}, \hat{a}_{t-n-1})$ with

-Somewhat surprisingly, this fourth variant has not been previously considered; in this work we explore this understudied region of the Dyna design space.
+Somewhat surprisingly, this fourth variant has not been previously considered.
+In this work, we explore this understudied region of the Dyna design space.
 The key feature of Multi-step Predecessor Dyna is that the agent only updates towards the values of real states, $\max_a Q(s_t, a)$.
-Thus, we hypothesize that Multi-step Predecessor state Dyna will be more robust to model error than the other three variants discussed above, because it does not use hallucinated values in the target and so is not prone to hallucinated value errors.
-In the next section we experimentally test this hypothesis.
+Thus, we hypothesize that Multi-step Predecessor state Dyna will be more robust to model error than the other three variants discussed above, because it uses real state values in the target rather than the values of simulated states.

+It is worth pointing out that there is also one other important benefit of Multi-Step Predecessor models when using target networks.
+A target network is a fixed estimate of the action-values, for use in the bootstrap target, that is periodically updated to the current action-values.
+Since target networks are updated with lower frequency compared to the action-values, they do not immediately reflect the action-value modifications.
+Therefore, they might slow down how reward information is propagated backwards under one-step updates, whereas multi-step updates avoid this issue.